-206 Ralph Abernathy Hall Doris P. Screws, Dean
+206 Ralph Abernathy Hall Doris Pogue Screws, Dean Dr. LaWanda Edwards, Interim Associate Dean

-The College of Education (COE) seeks to prepare teachers, instructional support personnel and other professionals to be decision makers who are equipped with the knowledge, skills and dispositions necessary to ethically and effectively integrate theory and practice in carrying out their professions.
+The College of Education (COE) seeks to prepare teachers, instructional support personnel and other professionals to be decision makers who are equipped with the knowledge, skills and dispositions necessary to ethically and effectively integrate theory and practice their professions.
 These professionals will possess the understanding of our diverse culture, the technological capabilities, the intellectual rigor and the critical thinking and problem-solving skills required to make informed and responsible decisions, to engage in reflective assessment, to implement positive change and to pursue learning as a lifetime endeavor.
-As an integral part of the total University, the COE is committed to serving the communities in Alabama through its educational programs and related activities.
-As it works to carry out its mission, the COE is careful to ensure that initial and advanced programs for the preparation of teachers and other professional education personnel are aligned with the expectations of national, state, professional and institutional standards.
-A non-certifiable M.S. degree is also offered for those persons desiring instruction in the area of general counseling.
+As an integral part of the University, the COE is committed to serving the communities in Alabama through its educational programs and related activities.
+As it works to carry out its mission, the COE ensures that initial and advanced programs for the preparation of teachers and other professional education personnel are aligned with the expectations of national, state, professional and institutional standards.
+A non-certifiable M.S. degree is offered for those persons desiring instruction in the area of general counseling.

-Although graduate students are bound to the catalog under which they enter the University, Alabama State University can only confer the degree.
-The Alabama State Department of Education awards certificates; therefore, the student must also satisfy the requirements in the appropriate teacher certification and education chapters of the administrative code.
+Graduate students are bound to the academic requirements of the bulletin under which they enter the University, and Alabama State University confers the degree.
+The Alabama State Department of Education awards certificates; therefore, the student must satisfy the requirements of the state's administrative code applicable teacher certification and licensure.